TRS Logo

 As a beneficiary, may I invest the death benefit I receive in TRS' investment programs?

-Establishing a “TDAB” account (a beneficiary account in TRS’ Tax-Deferred Annuity Program) is an option for some beneficiaries.
-Instead of receiving a payment or rollover of the TDA death benefit, beneficiaries maintain an account in the TDA Program, with the funds invested in TRS’ Passport Funds (but not the Fixed Return Fund).
+Establishing a “TDAB” account (a beneficiary account in TRS’ Tax-Deferred Annuity Program) was previously an option for some beneficiaries.
+Instead of receiving a payment or rollover of the TDA death benefit, beneficiaries were able to maintain an account in the TDA Program, with the funds invested in TRS’ Passport Funds (but not the Fixed Return Fund).
+The TDAB program was closed to new participants in 2021.

 Eligibility Requirements